Daniel Levey: Activities in Baltimore

 When he appeared in Baltimore in early 1900, he took the title Professor, as a "physical culture instructor," a term used for athletics and physical fitness at the time.
 He made wagers on the abilities of Bernard Byrnes, who was later employed in Levey's gymnasium.

 Levey married Gertrude Heching Mendels in June 1901.
 It was her second marriage, having divorced six months earlier from Emanuel Mendels, scion of a clothing manufacturing family.
 Mrs. Levey had her daughter's name changed from Mildred Lenore Mendels to Mildred Lenore Levey, a change she later had legally retracted.

-Soon after, Levey borrowed money, much of it from his wife's family, to open a business that included gym facilities, a barbershop, and Turkish baths.
+Soon after, Levey borrowed money, much of it from his wife's family, to open a business that included gym facilities, a barbershop, and Victorian-style Turkish baths.
 It was a fashionable, high-end club, with $15,000 (1901 dollars) invested in it.
 Levey attracted a lot of attention with the business and developed a well-off clientele.
 He was advertising for additional help shortly after opening in August.

 He also spent lavishly on personal items and was a backer of sports competitions, including wrestling and horse racing during this period, and was an involved spectator at such events.

 However, by the beginning of the next year, he had developed significant financial problems, and got involved in some shady deals.
 Later reports indicated that he may have lost much of his money gambling on horses.
 On Saturday, January 4, 1902, he committed two crimes.
 He forged his brother's name on a Brooklyn check or bill of exchange, which bounced after being cashed at a local bank, and stole jewelry from a pawn shop, on a pretense of brokering a sale of the goods.
 That evening, he ran off for several days with his cashier and bookkeeper, Emma Kaufman, and sent word to Mrs. Levey that he was away unexpectedly on business.
 By Wednesday, the pawn shop and bank filed complaints against him, and his brother-in-law requested a receiver be appointed to keep the gym going.
 Police began a manhunt for him.

 Miss Kaufman reappeared on Tuesday, with information that she thought Levey had headed for Chicago, though she denied romantic involvement with him.